Carmen MacDonald

-Carmen MacDonald (born December 4, 1992) is a retired ice hockey goaltender, most recently playing for the St. Lawrence Saints, a university team from New York state that plays in the Eastern College Athletic Conference (ECAC).
+Carmen MacDonald (born December 4, 1992) is a Canadian retired ice hockey goaltender who most recently played for the St. Lawrence Saints in the Eastern College Athletic Conference (ECAC).

-Playing career
+Career

-MacDonald participated with the 2010 and 2011 New England champions at the Westminster School.
+MacDonald was a member of the 2010 and 2011 New England champions at the Westminster School.
 She is also a field hockey and softball player.

 NCAA

 In December 2010, she committed to join the St. Lawrence Saints of the ECAC.
-On January 20 and 21, 2012, she backstopped the Skating Saints to a record of 1-0-1 in a home series versus the Clarkson Golden Knights.
+On January 20 and 21, 2012, she backstopped the Skating Saints to a record of 1–0–1 in a home series versus the Clarkson Golden Knights.
 She posted a 49 save percentage during the series, helping the Saints extend their unbeaten streak to nine games.
-During February 2012, MacDonald registered a 7-1-0 record as the Skating Saints tied for fourth in the ECAC conference standings.
-In addition, she set a new Skating Saints single-season shutout record with 6.
-Of note, three of her shutouts came in February.
-In a match against Dartmouth, she made 32 saves to eliminate Dartmouth and advance to the ECAC Semifinals.
+During February 2012, MacDonald registered a 7–1–0 record as the Skating Saints tied for fourth in the ECAC conference standings.
+In addition, she set a new Skating Saints single-season shutout record with six, with three coming in February.
+She made 32 saves to eliminate the Dartmouth Big Green and advance to the ECAC Semifinals.
+She made 30 saves for the Saints, who were out shot 33-19 by Cornell.
 MacDonald played a total of 125 games for St. Lawrence.